 Psychology is at the forefront of both the advancements and crises of modern society; patients, students, and communities look to us for guidance.
 It is KAPA’s ambition and intention to offer members a wealth of opportunities to stay informed, educated, and supported in their role of scientist-practitioner.
 Together, we can bring intelligent compassion when it’s needed most: now.

-Jennifer Bishop, PhD
+Jennifer L. Bishop, PhD Past-President

-Michael Hawthorne, PhD
+Michael C. Hawthorne, PhD

 Michael Hawthorne, PhD, has conducted a general outpatient psychotherapy practice at The Northshore Group since its inception in 1989.
 His practice is evenly split between adolescent, young adult, and adult populations.
 Over those years, he has also worked and consulted in inpatient, residential, and outpatient programs in both public and private settings.
 He has been a Clinical Assistant Professor in the doctoral program in Clinical Psychology at UT since 2001 and has consulted with the UT Athletic Department since 1994, meeting with athletes in all sports for concerns ranging from on-field performance to adjustment and emotional challenges unique to student-athletes.
 He previously served as both Treasurer and the Business of Practice representative for Tennessee Psychological Association and as President for KAPA.